MadeByMike/supermaya/site/posts/getting-started.md

 ## Color schemes

-Sypermaya includes basic theming.
+Supermaya includes basic theming.
 Select an alternative to the black and white feature colors by modifying the `theme` key in:

 ```
 site/_data/site.js